Classifications and canonical forms of tensor product expressions in the presence of permutation symmetries: Graphical canonicalization algorithms

-Some examples for the introduced graphic representation of tensor products are provided in Figure \ref{graphrep}.
-These include (a) a triple excitation operator $T^{abc}_{ijk}$, (b) a 5-site matrix product state, (c) the example studied in Sec. \ref{example}, $g_{i_1i_2,i_3i_3}g_{i_1i_2,e_1e_2}$, (d) a fully contracted term $T^{abcd}_{ijkl}T^{cadb}_{lkij}$.
-It is clear that these graphs have rather simple structures, namely except for the vertex '0' whose degree can be larger than one, the degree of other vertices is just one.
-Also, there are many disconnected components, if the number of internal indices is large.
-We can label the vertex set $\Vset$ in accord with the factor set $S$, while there is some freedom to label the edge set $\Eset$.
+In Figure \ref{graphrep}, we show some examples for the introduced graphical representation of tensor products.
+These include (a) a triple excitation operator $T^{abc}_{ijk}$, (b) a fully contracted term $T^{abcd}_{ijkl}T^{cadb}_{lkij}$, (c) the example studied in Sec. \ref{example}, $g_{i_1i_2,i_3i_3}g_{i_1i_2,e_1e_2}$, and (d) a 5-site matrix product state (MPS) as a special case of tensor network states\cite{chan2012low,orus2014practical}.
+This graphical representation is inspired by diagrammatic methods in permutation theory\cite{paldus1975} and tensor network diagrams\cite{chan2012low,orus2014practical}, for comparison, see the conventional Hugenholtz diagram (e) and MPS diagram (f) representing the same quantities as (c) and (d), respectively.
+It is clear that these graphs (a)-(d) have extremely simple structures, namely except for the auxiliary vertex whose degree can be larger than one, the degree of other vertices is just one.
+In addition, there are many disconnected components, if the number of internal indices is large, see Figure \ref{graphrep}(b).
+We can label the vertex set $\Vset$ in accord with the factor set $S$, while there are some freedoms to label the edge set $\Eset$.
 The labels for $\Eset$ can be chosen as the information that fully specifies the index pair $(i,j)$.
-In this work, we label the pair by a pattern '$type[index]$', i.e., where '$type$' specifies the space of $j$ (occupied, virtual, or others), and '$index$' can be the specific index appeared in the expressions or general unspecific indices, viz., $i$ for occupied, $a$ for virtual, etc. In this convention, we have $\theta(i,j)=\{(i,j),type[index]\}$ to specify an edge $(i,j)$.
-Depending on the '$index$' takes the value of specific or general index, we call the corresponding graph labeled or unlabeled.
-Then, for a given tensor product \ref{tensorProduct}, or equivalently, a factor set $S$ and coloring $\pi$, we have the following correspondence between graphs and algebraic quantities: \begin{enumerate}[(K1)] \item The externally labeled, internally labeled graphs $G^{EI}(\pi)$ with labeled edge set $\Eset^{EI}(\pi)$ have a one-to-one correspondence with the full tensor expressions.
+In this work, we label the pair by a pattern '$type[index]$', where the '$type$' specifies the type of $i$ or equivalently $j$ (e.g., '$occ$' for occupied orbitals and '$vir$' for virtual orbitals used in Figure \ref{graphrep}) and '$index$' can be the specific index (e.g., '$e_1$' and '$i_1$') appeared in the expressions or general unspecific indices (e.g., '$i$' for occupied and '$a$' for virtual).
+In this convention, we have the label $\theta(i,j)=\{(i,j),type[index]\}$ for an edge $(i,j)$.
+[NB: This choice will prioritize $(i,j)$ over $type[index]$ in the comparison of two edge sets.]
+Depending on whether the '$index$' takes the value of specific or general index, we call the corresponding graph \emph{labeled} or \emph{unlabeled}, respectively.

+\begin{dfn}[labeled and unlabeled graphs] For a given tensor product \eqref{tensorProduct}, or equivalently, a factor set $S$ and a coloring $\pi$, we have the following four kinds of graphs: \begin{enumerate}[(K1)] \item The externally labeled, internally labeled graphs $G^{EI}(\pi)$ with labeled edge set $\Eset^{EI}(\pi)$, which have a one-to-one correspondence with the tensor product expressions.